sky-shift/skyshift/docs/source/examples/vllm.rst

 ==================

 This example demonstrates how an application like LLM serving using [vLLM](https://vllm.ai/) can be deployed and scaled using Skyshift
 This example uses two k8s clusters with a single node with 1 GPU.
-We will be deploying two replicas of meta-llama model over vLLM, and Skyshift will deploy the replicas across two clusters and load balance the requests between the two replicas.
+We will be deploying two replicas of Llama 3.1 8B model over vLLM, and Skyshift will deploy the replicas across two clusters and load balance the requests between the two replicas.

 ## Pre-requisite